Difference-in-Differences with Compositional Changes: Estimation and inference

 \section{Estimation and inference}

-The results from Section \ref{sec::id_and_efficiency} suggest one can estimate the ATT by building on the efficient influence function derived in Theorem \ref{thm::seb}, as emphasized by \eqref{eq.dr}.
+The results from Section \ref{sec::id_and_efficiency} suggest one can estimate the ATT by building on the EIF derived in Theorem \ref{thm::seb}, as emphasized by \eqref{eq.dr}.
 The results from Propositions \ref{prop::bias} and \ref{prop::eff.loss} also suggest a testing procedure to assess whether compositional changes translate to biased ATT estimates.
-However, all the discussions so far has involved estimands that depend on unknown nuisance functions, and we have not yet discussed how one can estimate these to form feasible two-step estimators.
-This section discusses how to proceed when adopting a fully nonparametric approach, therefore avoiding additional functional form assumptions.
+However, all the discussions so far have involved estimands that depend on unknown nuisance functions, and we have not yet discussed how one can estimate these to form feasible two-step estimators.
+This section discusses how to proceed when adopting a fully nonparametric approach, avoiding additional functional form assumptions.